morphonets/SNT/NOTES.md

 <p align="center"><img src="https://imagej.net/media/icons/snt.png" alt="SNT" width="150"></p>
 <h1 align="center">Notes</h1>

 SNT is both a scripting library and a GUI program.
-More formally, it is a collection of [SciJava](https://scijava.org/) commands (plugins), organized around a common API.
-The GUI is written in Swing.
+More formally, it is a collection of [SciJava](https://scijava.org/) commands (add-ons), organized around a common API.

 ## Projects